ADVRHumanoids/horizon_navigation/README.md

 This utility is created with three criteria in mind:
 1. dynamic obstacles
     * objects can disappear or move around the map
+1. sonars' data validates the presence of the obstacle in the blind zone
-1. blind zone in proximity of the sensor
+1.  blind zone in proximity of the sensor (OPTIONAL, for now deprecated)
     * centered at robot's `/base_link`.
     * objects entering it are fixed in the map to avoid misdetection.
-1. sonars' data validates the presence of the obstacle in the blind zone

 The occupancy map occupied cells are transformed into sphere instances that can be digested by [Horizon](https://github.com/ADVRHumanoids/horizon) and thrown in the optimization process for obstacle avoidance.